 2. Perpetual counting

-This method uses inventory tracking software to perform real-time inventory counting as transactions occur.
-Ideal for businesses with high transaction volumes like retail or e-commerce, perpetual counting reduces the need for frequent physical counts of inventory while maintaining up-to-date and accurate stock levels.
+This method uses inventory tracking software to perform real time perpetual inventory counting as transactions occur.
+Ideal for businesses with high transaction volumes like retail or e-commerce, perpetual counting reduces the need for frequent physical counts of inventory while maintaining up to date and accurate stock levels.

 3. Cycle counting